ibmcontest/phonebookdemo-v2/README.md

 * Set up a DB2 datasource
 * Modify [persistence.xml](src/META-INF/persistence.xml) and follow the comments to connect to the datasource
 * Copy [db2jcc4.jar](deploy/db2jcc4.jar) on your local machine (i.e. C:/db2)
 * Copy [server.xml](deploy/server.xml) into the Liberty server instance.
-And modify the DB2 jar path if neccessary.
+Make modification as indicated by the comments within the file.
 * Publish the application to the Liberty server instance.

 [1]: http://bluemix.net